 Board of Directors

-Your Board of Directors is elected each year in January during our first Board of Directors meeting of the current year.
+Your current Board of Directors was elected this year during our first Board of Directors meeting in February.
 The first board was elected at the end of 2010 at our first meeting.
-The board below was elected for 2019.
+The board below was elected for 2021.

 Your current Board Members are:

 - Terry Bodenhorn – President

 - Kristen Nolen – Secretary

 - Jim Rodriguez – Treasurer, Architectural Review Committee